Packaged Rooftop Units | Everything You Need to Know is Here - Part 1

 Movie theaters.

-A rooftop unit is a packaged HVAC unit installed on the roof of a building.
-We commonly find RTUs in
+A packaged rooftop HVAC unit is a ducted system installed on the roof and connected to ductwork that supplies conditioned air (cold air or warm air) to the building.
+We commonly find RTUs in:

 Supermarkets,